CharuMahajan007/Simple-counter/README.md

 # Simple-counter
-A very imple counter using javascript, html, css.
+A very simple counter using javascript, html, css.